 2. The HSS responds to the UDM.

-The HSS checks the change of the association between APN and PGW-C+SMF FQDN.
+The HSS checks the change of the association between APN or emergency session and PGW-C+SMF FQDN.
 If multiple PGW-C+SMF FQDN exists in the UE context in SMF data, the HSS selects one of the PGW-C+SMF FQDN for the APN based on operator's policy.